ScienceComputing/NGSOmics_Programming/FastQC/Interpret_FastQC.md

 * [Adapter Content](#Adapter-Content)

 ## Basic Statistics
-- High-quality single-cell/bulk data typically exhibit minimal instances of low-quality sequences and frequently have consistent sequence lengths.
+- High-quality single-cell/bulk RNA-seq data typically exhibit minimal instances of low-quality sequences and frequently have consistent sequence lengths.
 - The GC content should closely align with the overall GC composition of the genome or transcriptome specific to the species being sequenced.

 ## Per Base Sequence Quality